rolznz/jim/README.md

 - [ ] per-connection limits
 - [ ] basic lightning addresses
 - [ ] extra open actions (Alby Account, Mobile Wallet, Web Wallet, Nostrudel?, ...) & instructions

+## Warning

+No responsibility is taken for loss of funds.
+Use at your own risk.